PharmGKB/PharmCAT/docs/using/VCF-Preprocessor.md

 : Prefix of the output VCF files.
 Default is sample IDs from the input VCF(s).

 --keep_intermediate_files
-: This option will help you save useful intermediate files, for example, a normalized, multiallelic VCF named `input_prefix.pgx_regions.normalized.multiallelic.vcf.gz`, which will include all PGx regions from the first position to the last one in each chromosome as listed in the reference PGx VCF.
+: This option will help you save useful intermediate files, for example, a normalized, multiallelic VCF named `<base_input_file_name>.pgx_regions.normalized.multiallelic.vcf.gz`, which will include all PGx regions from the first position to the last one in each chromosome as listed in the reference PGx VCF.

 -0 <span class="altArg"><br />or --missing_to_ref</span>
 : This option will add missing PGx positions to the output.
 Missing PGx positions are those whose genotypes are all missing "./." in every single sample.